 Faculty and staff should bring their own eating service (utensils, plates, glassware) to use at work.

 Require students in residences to label and use their own food.
-Discourage the sharing of food, dishes, and utensils.
+Discourage the sharing of food and beverages, dishes, and utensils.

 Enhance telephone, online, and mobile app ordering to increase food takeout options.
 Allow student meal-plan vouchers to be used at a wider selection of off-campus restaurants, where possible.